-Teaching Weeks Topic No. of hours of lecture One Introduction to Psychology.
+Teaching Weeks Торіс No. of hours of lecture One Introduction to Psychology.
 What is Psychology?
-Psychological Methods: Conducting research.
-Survey, Samples, and population.
-Experimental methods.
-Ethical issues.
-2 Two Neuroscience and biological foundation.
+Psychological Methods: Conducting research - Survey, Samples, and population- Experimental methods Ethical issues 2 Two Neuroscience and biological foundation.
 The nervous system Endocrine system.
 Heredity: our genetic background.
-2
+Application: case study; Phineas Cage 2 Three Sensation and perception 2